GertieGer/BioNetworkClustering/README.md

 ### Usage
 -----
-After Insatlling, you can import the package, and use on a NetworkX graph:
+After Insatlling, you can import the package and call ys.get_communities() function:
 ```
 import yemenitestep.yemenitestep as ys
 import networkx as nx